 ii.
 “While God did not here employ the term covenant, what he revealed was one; and it is so designated subsequently (2 Samuel 23:5; Psalm 89:3, 34; Psalm 132:11-12).”
 (Payne)

 b.
-He shall build Me a house: Though David would not build a temple for God, David’s descendent would.
+He shall build Me a house: Though David would not build a temple for God, David’s descendant would.

 i.
 “Like circumcision in the case of the Abrahamic covenant (Genesis 17), building the temple is the act of human obedience by which God’s covenant promise is accepted and confirmed.”
 (Selman)

 d.
-I will be his Father, and he shall be My son: This descendent of David would enjoy a special relationship with God.
+I will be his Father, and he shall be My son: This descendant of David would enjoy a special relationship with God.

 e.
-His throne shall be established forever: God promised David that the reign of his dynasty will last forever.
+His throne shall be established forever: God promised David that the reign of his dynasty would last forever.

 · Solomon ruled on David’s throne.